 If you want to shrink your polyester cloths, there is a choice of using a washing machine and a dryer for a small reduction in shrinkage; however, using an iron gives a significant shrinkage.
 You may also consider the shrinking process of polyester by using boiling water.

-Let’s discuss all of the 3 methods in detail to know how you can do it yourself at home.
+Let’s know the 3 methods in detail to virtually experience how you can do it yourself at home.

 After checking your cloth’s pocket to make sure it’s empty.
 When ready to start the shrinking process, turn the garment inside out to help protect the colors and quality of the fabric.